Andrews & Arnold: Operations

+Andrews & Arnold opposes censorship of Internet connections.
+In 2015–2017, Kennard published several blog posts discussing why Internet censorship as discussed in the UK is not workable.

+Andrews & Arnold provides optional bonded multiple-link internet access.
+Links can be of different types; each needs only to be a pipe that can carry IP packets.

+Awards and recognition

 The company was judged as the best niche internet service provider according to the Thinkbroadband Customer Service Awards in 2010.
 In 2021, it was voted as the best broadband provider in the UK on the ISPreview website.

-Andrews & Arnold strongly opposes censorship of Internet connections.
-In 2015–2017, Kennard published several blog posts discussing why Internet censorship as discussed in the UK is not workable, providing background for AAISP's decision to not censor their customers' connections.